tldraw/tldraw/apps/examples/src/examples/custom-help-menu/README.md

 ---
-title: Custom Zoom Menu
+title: Custom Help Menu
-component: ./CustomZoomMenuExample.tsx
+component: ./CustomHelpMenuExample.tsx
 category: ui
 ---

-Customize tldraw's zoom menu.
+You can customize tldraw's help menu.
+Open the help menu by clicking the "?" button at the bottom right of the editor.
+There should be a new menu item there.

 ---

-The hlep menu can be customized by providing a `<CustomZoomMenu>` component as a child of the `<Tldraw>` component.
+The help menu can be customized by providing a `<CustomHelpMenu>` component as a child of the `<Tldraw>` component.